memfault/interrupt/_drafts/best-of-binutils.md

 Introduced in the late 1980s as part of the Unix operating system, ELF has become the ubiquitous output format used by compilers for embedded development.
-A full discussion of the ELF file format is outside the scope of this article but at a high level it's a binary data format which holds program data as well as debug information in different "sections".
+A full discussion of the ELF file format is outside the scope of this article, but at a high level, it's a binary data format which holds program data as well as debug information in different "sections".
 Since the format is well specified, many tools have been developed to parse it.
 It is easy to check if a file is an ELF format by inspecting the first four bytes of the file where you should see `0x7f` followed by "ELF":